 - Brainstorming On Ideas

 - Writing The Body

 If you’re not sure how to write an essay about yourself - begin by brainstorming.
 Write down a list of your talents, experiences, and achievements.
 Next, narrow it down to a more specific theme.
 Keep in mind that your essay opener must grab the attention of any audience.
 You can try starting off with an unusual experience or a valuable life lesson.
 Give your readers a taste of something new, or something to ponder on.

 - A tough choice you have made;

-- Thing you want to change about yourself.
+- A thing you want to change about yourself.

-It’s also important to avoid sensitive subjects because of the fact that they are very controversial.
-Here are the subjects:
+It’s also important to avoid sensitive subjects because they can be controversial.
+These can be:

 - Political situation